swiftlang/swift-evolution/proposals/0132-sequence-end-ops.md

 ### Adding functionality to the standard library

 This renaming exposes some gaps in our standard library functionality.
 For instance, `removingPrefix(while:)`, `hasPrefix(_:)`, `firstIndex(of:)`, etc. have no end-of-collection equivalents.
-It's tempting to fill these gaps, but these changes are purely additive and can be made in a future version of Swift.
+It's tempting to fill these gaps, but these changes are purely additive and have no impact on ABI compatibility, so there's no need to consider them in this proposal.

-### Renaming other `Sequence` and `Collection` methods
+### Renaming higher-order methods

-These types have other members which use non-Guideline-compatible names.
-Particularly, the higher-order operations—`map(_:)`, `filter(_:)`, `flatMap(_:)`, and `reduce(_:_:)`—all violate the "-ing/-ed rule" for nonmutating methods.
-There's a case to be made for giving them clearer, more "Swifty" names, such as `mapping(by:)`, `filtered(to:)`, `flattenedMapping(by:)`, and `reducing(startingWith:byCombiningWith:)`.

-However, compared to the methods we propose to change, the case for renaming the higher-order operations is much weaker—the prior art is stronger, the source compatibility impact is greater, and the confusion caused by the existing names is lower out of sheer familiarity.
-Including them in this proposal risks these less-controversial changes becoming collateral damage, so changing those should be proposed separately, if at all.
+`Sequence` methods like `map`, `filter`, `flatMap`, and `reduce` also do not follow typical API Guideline conventions, but they don't fit into the name scheme proposed here, and renaming them would be much more controversial.
+If someone wants to make the case to rename them, they should do it in a separate proposal.